BottleRocketStudios/Android-Vault/README.md

 The vault can be rekeyed at any time.
 This will delete all values in the shared preference file.
 This is completely irreversible.

 #### API Changes to Commit and Apply
-Typical results of the SharedPreferenc commit and apply are slightly modified in Vault resulting of the extra encryption that is taking place.
+Typical behavior of the SharedPreference commit and apply methods are slightly modified in Vault as a result of the added encryption.
 Because of this, commit and apply can both fail for reasons other than the SharedPreference write failing.
-The return type for commit is now more important.
-The recommendation is to **enable exceptions** when creating a SharedPreferenceVault.
+This means that you should pay attention to the return value for commit and react appropriately in the case where it returns false.
+It is recommended to **enable exceptions** when creating a SharedPreferenceVault if you want to see more information on failures (by catching the thrown exception yourself)

 * `SharedPreferenceVaultFactory.getCompatAes256Vault()`
 * `SharedPreferenceVaultFactory.getAppKeyedCompatAes256Vault()`